gdscnitp/freshers-portal-site/README.md

-# Freshers Portal App
+# Freshers Portal Website

 ## Problems Addressed:

 * Students of every semester requires notes and previous year question<br />
-* Students dont know how to start preparing for placement,or what to do different tostand out.
+* Students dont know how to start preparing for placement,or what to do different to stand out from crowd.

 ## Overview: